clarkbw/task-list-zero-bot/README.md

-# block-on-task-list
+# Task List Zero

-> a GitHub App built with [probot](https://github.com/probot/probot) that block
+> a GitHub App built with [probot](https://github.com/probot/probot) that blocks
 > merging a PR while there are unchecked items in your task list.
+> Get Task List Zero!

 ## Setup